jz1611/react-i-ii-review/react-fundamentals.md

 1. What is React?

+A Javascript library used to simplify website building by utilizing a component based architecture.

 2. What is create-react-app?

+A command to download all necessary react files so that the user does not need to build an app from the ground up.

 3. What is Component Based Architecture?

+Creating a program using multiple reusable pieces.

 4. What is JSX?

+A type of Javascript that looks similar to HTML, but is read differently, able to be used with React.

 5. What is the virtual DOM?

+React uses this to make changes virtually before requiring the user's machine to render unnecessary changes.

 6. What is unidirectional (one-way) data flow?

+Data flows down from the parent to its children.

 ### Understand